Blackvault/Dressage/README.md

 # Dressage
- A Spring Boot application for a Dressage Leaguae
+ A Spring Boot application for a dressage league